 Chris has served on the board of the Ackerley Group, a publicly traded diversified media company, and serves as president and trustee of The Bishop Fleet Foundation.
 Chris is a graduate of the University of Southern California entrepreneurial program.

-Paul Okner is a practicing attorney and principal at Fremont Law Group, PLLC, a real estate development and investment advisory firm based in Seattle.
-In addition to representing clients in a variety of commercial transactions, Paul is active in the development of numerous real estate properties throughout the Puget Sound region.
+Paul Okner is a practicing attorney and principal at Fremont Law, PLLC, a real estate and commercial law firm based in Seattle.

 Paul graduated cum laude from Vanderbilt University with dual degrees in Economics and Russian, received his Juris Doctor from Boston College Law School, and completed the certificate in commercial Real Estate program at the University of Washington.
-He also serves as a volunteer attorney with the Housing Justice Project in Seattle.
+Paul's pro bono work includes serving as a volunteer attorney with a variety of nonprofit organizations around Puget Sound.

-A mother of four adult children and grandmother of Banyan, Dana loves to swim in the ocean and walk in the forest with her husband Joel Solomon, and enjoys the joy of laughter shared with family and friends.
+A proud mother of four adult children and happy grandmother of five, Dana loves to swim in the ocean and walk in the forest with her husband Joel Solomon, and enjoys the joy of laughter shared with family and friends.

 Our goal is to help those who are making things better.